eclipse1228/eclipse1228/README.md

 ### Hi there 🙋
-I'm ByeongSu Go, a creative developer passionate about Spring, Javascript and React.
+I'm ByeongSu Go, a creative developer passionate about Spring, Javascript

 I'm open to collaborating on interesting projects.🤝